 How to Prevent a Mold-Related Sore Throat

 To begin with, it is difficult to prevent a mold-related sore throat if you are in an area that you are unaware has mold.
 However, if you are entering an area or environment that you know has mold growth, there are things you can do to protect yourself.
-First of all, you need to be wearing some form of facial covering.
+First of all, you need to wear some form of facial covering.

 Preventing mold growth in your home in the first place is your best defense against mold-related illnesses.
-The best way to prevent mold growth in the home is to fix water leaks, no matter how small, use dehumidifiers when humidity is high, inspect your roof and attic for any potential leaks, and to remove any mold that may be in your home.
+The best way to prevent growth in the home is to fix water leaks, no matter how small, use dehumidifiers when humidity is high, inspect your roof and attic for any potential leaks, and to remove any mold that may be in your home.

 Conclusion